Wisconsin Car Insurance Laws

 Don't bag a deer with your car: A Wisconsin driver's odds of hitting a deer are among the highest in the country at 1 in 78, according to State Farm data.
 You are not covered for damage unless you have comprehensive coverage.

-A long memory: Most convictions remain on your Wisconsin motor vehicle record for five years, but some serious and alcohol-related offenses are there for 55 years.
+A long memory: Most convictions remain on your Wisconsin motor vehicle record for five years, but some serious offenses, such as Operating While Intoxicating (OWI) are there for 55 years.

 Double your points: Drivers who hold probationary Wisconsin licenses are assessed double the demerit points after the first offense.